microsoft/hands-on-lab-redis/docs/workshop.md

 terraform apply plan.out
 ```

-To deploy the infrastructure to a new resource group, run the following command:
+Option 2 : To deploy the infrastructure to a new resource group, run the following command:

 ```bash
 terraform apply -auto-approve